4.3 Forecast report

 The Management Board of United Internet AG is upbeat about its prospects for the future.
 Thanks to a business model based predominantly on electronic subscriptions, United Internet believes it is largely stable enough to withstand cyclical influences.
 And with the investments made over the past few years in customer relationships, new business fields and internationalization, as well as via acquisitions and investments, the Company has laid a broad foundation for its planned future growth.

-- In fiscal year 2020, the key topics in the Consumer Applications segment will again be the repositioning and revamping of the GMX and WEB.DE portals (including the associated reduction in ad space), as well as the concurrent establishment of data-driven business models.
+- In fiscal year 2022, the key topics in the Consumer Applications segment will again be increasing fee-based customer relationships and the further expansion of data-driven business models.

-- In the Business Applications segment, the focus will continue to be on expanding business with existing customers and gaining new high-quality customer relationships in 2020.
+- As well as raising brand awareness, the Business Applications segment will continue to focus on expanding business with existing customers and gaining new high-quality customer relationships in 2022.
+In addition, the segment will strengthen its cloud business in particular and drive its international expansion.

 This Management Report contains forward-looking statements based on current expectations, assumptions, and projections of the Management Board of United Internet AG and currently available information.
 These forward-looking statements are subject to various risks and uncertainties and are based upon expectations, assumptions, and projections that may not prove to be accurate.
 United Internet AG does not guarantee that these forward-looking statements will prove to be accurate and does not accept any obligation, nor have the intention, to adjust or update the forward-looking statements contained in this report.